Antisemitism in Canada: 1930s–1940s

 Outbreaks of violence against Jews and Jewish property culminated in August 1933 with the Christie Pits riots; six hours of violent conflict between Jewish and Christian youth in Toronto, Ontario.
 Swastikas and Nazi slogans began to crop up on Toronto's eastern beaches, and Jewish swimmers were attacked.

 In Ontario, many restaurants, shops, golf clubs, and resorts would only serve non-Jewish clientele and signs like "No Jews Allowed" or "Gentiles Only" were found on many beaches as well.
 Many Jewish people faced discrimination in employment or in buying a house or a property.

 In 1934, Adrien Arcand started a Parti national social chrétien in Montreal patterned after the Nazi party.
 His party's actions resulted in antisemitic rallies, boycotts, propaganda and literature, and the inception of several other Nazi-like organizations throughout Canada.

 Also in 1934, all interns at Hôpital Notre-Dame in Montréal walked off the job to protest the hiring of a Jewish senior intern, Dr Samuel Rabinovitch, who had graduated from the Université de Montréal.
 The four day strike, nicknamed the "Days of Shame", was resolved after several days when the new intern resigned his position after he realised that the other interns refused to "provide care to anyone, including emergency patients".
 The hospital administration did arrange another internship post for Dr. Rabinovitch in St. Louis, Missouri, where he remained until 1940, after which he returned to Montréal and a medical practice.

 In 1938, a National Fascism Convention was held in Toronto's Massey Hall.

 Antisemitic residential segregation was also prevalent during the 1930s and 1940s, and was accomplished through restrictive covenants.
 These were agreements among owners of properties to not sell or rent to members of certain races, including Jews, or were clauses registered against deeds by land developers that restricted ownership based on racial origin.
 At the time, restrictive covenants could be enforced by the courts.
+This changed in 1951, when the Supreme Court invalidated such restrictive covenants in its ruling in Noble v Alley.

 A 1943 Gallup poll put Jews in third place, behind the Japanese and Germans, as the least desirable immigrants to Canada.